 - a.
 The alleged violator's history of prior offenses; and - b.
 Such other matters as justice may require, including: - i.
 The conduct of the alleged violator after the violation whether the violator self-reports, makes a good faith effort to come into compliance promptly, or cooperates with the investigation or, alternatively, whether the violator attempts to avoid detection, interferes with an investigation, lies, or participates in other obstructive activity; and - ii.
-Other considerations, such as a long history of compliance, the economic impact of a penalty on a business, or that a regulation has been subsequently rescinded.
+Other considerations, such as a long history of compliance; the economic impact of a penalty on a business; the subsequent rescindment of a regulation; remedial measures taken by the violator; indications of a pattern, course of conduct, common scheme, or conspiracy, and the violator's role in the activity; and the need to decrease the economic incentives for committing a violation where the economic benefits outweigh the potential costs of a penalty.